valterfi/aloha-homepage/README.md

 # External libs

-- It was incorporated an image slider using a JavaScript plugin for the featured product area using Flickity.
+It was incorporated an image slider using a JavaScript plugin for the featured product area using [Flickity].

 # Installation